Texas teams' plans upended by Hurricane Harvey

 HOUSTON (AP) — The Houston Astros and Texas Rangers won’t travel to Houston as planned after their games Sunday in California because of torrential floodwaters that have engulfed the city in the wake of Hurricane Harvey.

-The Rangers were scheduled to head to Houston after playing Oakland to await the start of a series with the Astros beginning Tuesday.
-Instead, they’ll return to Dallas to await news on the status of their three-game series.
-The Astros are in Anaheim and also will fly to Dallas while a decision is made on the series.
+The Rangers had been scheduled to head to Houston after playing Oakland to await the start of a three-game series with the Astros beginning Tuesday.
+Instead, they’ll return to Dallas to await word on its status.
+The Astros are in Anaheim and also will fly to Dallas while a decision is made on when and where the series will be played.

-Rangers president and general manager Jon Daniels says: “We will continue to talk throughout the day to get updates on the situation.”
+“We have been in continuous contact with the Astros and Major League Baseball regarding travel tonight and the status of this week’s series,” Rangers president and general manager Jon Daniels said.
+“We will continue to talk throughout the day to get updates on the situation.”

+Astros manager A.J.
+Hinch said the team was in a holding pattern.

+“We’re going to fly to Dallas and really just sit there and wait to see what happens,” he said before Houston’s game against the Angels.
+“Really, I think everything is up in the air.
+We might get to Houston sometime in the next couple of days and play.
+We might not, so I don’t know what’s possible.”